HumanCompatibleAI/eirli/cloud/README.md

   `Xvfb` server.
 - `ssh_deploy_key[.pub]`: a read-only GitHub deploy key for the `il-representations` repo.
 This is copied over to the Ray cluster so that the autoscaler can pull the code from GitHub.
-Unfortunately it is not easier to copy code directly from your local machine to the Ray cluster, so using a committed deploy key is the easiest approach for now.
+Unfortunately it is hard to make the Ray autoscaler directly copy code from your local machine to the Ray cluster, so using a committed deploy key is the easiest approach for now.